savonet/book/video.md

 We apply fading at the beginning and the end of the videos, and then use the `cross`\indexop{cross} operator to add the end of each track with the beginning of the next one during 1.5 seconds.
+The duration is the `duration` argument, 5 seconds by default.
+It is a getter, so that it can depend on the time of the day.
+The transition function receives one record per side: `a` for the track which ends and `b` for the track which starts.
+Each record has three fields: the `source` we use here, the `db_level` of that side and its `metadata`.
+The `metadata` field is the only place where the metadata of the two tracks is available during a transition.
+The `cross` operator does not replay it into the transition source, so read the `metadata` field rather than adding a metadata handler on `a.source` or `b.source`.
 As a variant, slided transitions can be achieved with

 ```{.liquidsoap include="liq/video-cross2.liq" from=2}
 ```